 The interactive table below, Table 2, enables us to rank condos using any indicator.

 To understand what combination of KPIs would be helpful for the investor, let’s look at the full list of 746 condos .
 And chart 3 shows RI, MVG and chart 4 – maintenance fees growth of 350 Toronto downtown condos selected for analyses

 Taking into account that the first 10 Condo in a rank based on RI shown a high annual Market price Growth 3.87% – 6.37% per year we could make a conclusion that RI is the best Indicator for decision-making for short-term investor that allow to have a reasonable insurance of Investment profitability.

-For better understanding relation ROI, RI, MVG indicators and the current year price growth (the right graph) we could check the graphs below:
+For better understanding relationship ROI, RI, MVG indicators and the current year price growth we could check the charts 5, 6 below:

 Taking into account balanced indicators: